 Is all the light that passes through the diaphragm reaching the sensor?
 No

-Think that from every point in the scene rays of light start (or bounce) in all directions.
-The lens focuses part of those rays to build the corresponding point in the image.
+Think that rays of light start (or bounce) from every point in the scene in all directions.
+The lens focuses part of those rays on building the corresponding point in the image.

-Rays with paths that do not pass through the entrance of the objective do not reach the sensor (the objective is an opaque tube, the light can only enter through the entrance hole).
+Rays with paths that do not pass through the objective’s entrance do not reach the sensor (the aim being an opaque tube, the light can only enter through the entrance hole).

-When we interpose a diaphragm we are not altering the image that is formed in the sensor (*), we are simply building it from a smaller number of rays (photons), that is, the same image is formed but with fewer photons the more we close the hollow of the diaphragm .
+When we interpose a diaphragm, we are not altering the image that is formed in the sensor (*), we are merely building it from a smaller number of rays (photons), that is, the same image is formed but with fewer photons, the more we close the hollow of the diaphragm.

-*) Closing or opening the diaphragm does have an effect on the range of the scene that appears in focus, that is, it influences the depth of field , but for what we are trying to explain here that effect does not matter to us.
+Closing or opening the diaphragm does affect the range of the scene that appears in focus; that is, it influences the depth of field, but for what we are trying to explain here, that effect does not matter to us.

 To look at it another way: light ray paths that do not reach the sensor for whatever reason will not contribute to image formation.
-That is, none of those photons will reach the sensor and therefore do not count or have an effect on exposure.
+None of those photons will get the sensor and therefore do not count or affect exposure.

 Now imagine that you have two lenses with different focal lengths.
-Also imagine that both have the diaphragm open to exactly the same diameter.
+Also, imagine that both have the diaphragm open to precisely the same diameter.
 Therefore, the same intensity of light passes through the two diaphragms.

 Will the same light intensity reach the sensor in both cases?

-As the focal length increases, if we keep the diameter of the hole fixed, the cone of light that actually reaches the sensor becomes narrower and therefore the light intensity will be less.
+As the focal length increases, if we keep the hole’s diameter, the cone of light that reaches the sensor becomes narrower, and therefore the light intensity will be less.

-That is, when comparing the amount of light that two lenses will deliver to the sensor, it is not enough to know the diameter of the hole in its diaphragm, we also have to take into account the focal length .
+When comparing the amount of light that two lenses will deliver to the sensor, it is not enough to know the hole’s diameter in its diaphragm; we also have to consider the focal length.

-To take this effect into account and ‘normalize’ the diaphragm opening, a very simple formula is used:
+To take this effect into account and ‘normalize’ the diaphragm opening, a straightforward formula is used:

-With the f number to describe the aperture we will have a more precise idea of the amount of light that actually reaches the sensor.
+With the f-number to describe the aperture, we will have a more precise idea of the amount of light that reaches the sensor.

-The scale of numbers f corresponds to the scale of light steps (so that each step corresponds to letting double or half the light pass).
+The scale of numbers f corresponds to the light steps’ scale (so each step corresponds to letting double or half the light pass).

-But the number f is inversely proportional to the diameter of the hole, therefore the larger the aperture of the diaphragm, the smaller the number f .
+But the number f is inversely proportional to the hole’s diameter; therefore, the more extensive the diaphragm’s aperture, the smaller the number f.

-That is, small f-numbers indicate a large aperture , while large f-numbers indicate a small aperture.
+That is, small f-numbers indicate a large aperture, while large f-numbers indicate a small gap.